 A few weeks ago, we published a blog post about more than 20 new and improved Microsoft apps and services that will come right from (the) Start

 on your new Windows device with Windows 8.1.
-Last week we talked about Bing Apps, and this week we’re talking about a great new experience with Reading List, a new app with Windows 8.1.
+Last week we talked about Xbox Music

 Bing apps come with Windows 8.1, which is a free update for Windows 8 consumers starting on Oct.
-18th
+18

 .
-The Reading List is built in -- so right from the moment you power on your Windows 8.1 device you can start saving content that you want to get back to.
+The Bing apps are built in -- so right from the moment you power on your Windows 8.1 device you can delve into your interests and get things done.

 Getting stuff done today….

-No matter what app you’re using, you can use the Reading List app to bookmark information to check out later.
+No matter what app you’re using, you can use the Reading List app to save information to check out later.
 I’ll detail more about the Reading List in my next post.
-In the meantime, here’s what is being said about the Reading List:
+In the meantime, here’s what is being said about the Bing apps:

-Whether you update your Windows 8 device or buy a device with Windows 8.1, I can’t wait for everyone to be able to try the Reading List.
+Whether you update your Windows 8 device or buy a device with Windows 8.1, I can’t wait for everyone to be able to try these new apps.
 You’ll be able to do this starting October 18th!
 And you can also download Bing News, Weather, Finance, and Sports for your Windows Phone today!Ryan Gavin

 Microsoft Apps & Services